New Virginia Laws That Affect Drivers

 New Driving Laws in Virginia: 2022

-While there were no new laws directly impacting Virginia drivers in 2022, House bill 740 was implemented to address the rising concern of vehicle catalytic converter theft in the commonwealth.
+While there were no new laws directly impacting Virginia drivers in 2022, House Bill 740 was implemented to address the rising concern of vehicle catalytic converter theft in the commonwealth.
 It is now a class six felony and may include a prison sentence of up to five years for willfully breaking, injuring, tampering with, or removing any parts of any vehicle, aircraft, or boat for any purpose without the consent of the owner.
 Additionally, the bill requires scrap metal purchasers to maintain documentation of lawful possession of catalytic converters at the time of sale or delivery.

 New Driving Laws in Virginia: 2021